 Why it’s the new norm for retail

 And this is when Progressive Web App comes to play as it has proven to be the better choice for brands who want their apps to do a better job at converting shoppers into customers—by making the purchasing process as effortless as possible.
-But that’s not to say that native apps are without their place either, as bigger brands all have a native app version of their own, built with a focus put more toward building of customer loyalty and less about converting users to the purchase stage.

 Related article: PWA vs Native App: Which Suits You Better?

 As users spend more time on their mobile devices, search engines also adapt their measurements accordingly.
 Google now gives more credits to returning results for mobile-first websites.

 One of the most prominent advantages of PWA is its incredibly fast loading time.
 With fast page load time, a PWA can rank higher than normal sites.
 Plus, PWA sites are still indexable by search engines like Googlebot, giving them an advantage over mobile apps.

 Offer a seamless shopping experience

 A smooth experience can increase your sales significantly, and PWA may even surpass your expectations.
 Customers using PWA are offered an app-like experience, with fast load time and fewer memory data required.
 Whether they access a PWA site on a mobile device, a tablet or a computer, the experience is the same.

 Even better, a PWA allows users to say goodbye to the cute but annoying dinosaur, which appears whenever the Internet connection is lost.
 Users can continue browsing a PWA without a network connection.
 A stable experience will surely impress your customers and make them come back for more.

 All these factors lead to higher levels of customer engagement and overall performance, increasing conversion rate and revenue growth.